 Consequently, for Managed Service Providers, your job is getting increasingly difficult.
-Faced with a variety of IT structures, shifting customer preferences, hundreds of networks and ingress points, evolving BYOD (Bring Your Own Device) policies, rising ransomware and growing cyber-attacks, it’s critical for MSPs to focus on offering flexible BDR solutions.
+Faced with a variety of IT structures, shifting client preferences, hundreds of networks and ingress points, evolving BYOD (Bring Your Own Device) policies, rising ransomware and growing cyber-attacks, it’s critical for MSPs to focus on offering flexible BDR solutions.

 Keep It Simple…Service Providers

 The KISS principle, or “Keep it simple, stupid” may seem a bit harsh, but the design principle is relevant for efficient service delivery, growth, and profit potential.
 Unfortunately, what often happens is the opposite of simple.
-Motivated by the desire to meet all of your customers’ needs, many well-intentioned MSPs end up getting buried under multiple vendors.
+Motivated by the desire to meet all of your clients’ needs, many well-intentioned MSPs end up getting buried under multiple vendors.
 A fractured stack leads to vendor sprawl with a different vendor for each backup structure.
 One for end point backup, another for disk and cloud backup, yet one more for turn-key backup and disaster recovery (BDR), and finally public cloud backup.

 MSPs are left with significantly higher operational costs as each vendor requires a unique process for billing and support, and technical expertise for training, onboarding, and disaster recovery.
-As the time, effort, cost, and resources necessary to manage these moving parts increases, your ability to operate efficiently and meet customer service level-agreements (SLAs) can suffer.
-The simplest way to eliminate these issues would be to use one backup vendor for all customers.
+As the time, effort, cost, and resources necessary to manage these moving parts increases, your ability to operate efficiently and meet client service level-agreements (SLAs) can suffer.
+The simplest way to eliminate these issues would be to use one backup vendor for all clients.
 Up until now, that hasn’t been possible.
 Fortunately, the flexibility you need in 2021 is now available.

 One Backup Vendor for All

-“There’s a lot of flexibility in being able to carve out a way to achieve our customer’s goals, and do it in a way that is effective from a cost standpoint and what you’re trying to accomplish in general.”
+“There’s a lot of flexibility in being able to carve out a way to achieve our client’s goals, and do it in a way that is effective from a cost standpoint and what you’re trying to accomplish in general.”

 – Phillip Long, CEO of Business Information Solutions and Axcient Partner